jasperhyp/chemprop4SE/README.md

 # Predict drug-pair side effects based on [ChemProp](https://github.com/chemprop/chemprop)

-**TODO**: Add dimension reduction (nn, truncated SVD (latent semantic index), or other methods suitable for binary vectors) for single SE feature vector.
+**Important**: Added dimension reduction for additional single SE features, and an option to display train auc, acc, auprc, and ap50.
+Some default parameters are changed.

 ## Installation